Trusted HOA Exterior Cleaning for

 Cleaning Asphalt-Shingle Roofs the Right Way

-Before any roof work, electrical is taped off and downspout drainage is confirmed.
-The solution is applied to the dry surface, allowed to dwell, and rinsed off.
+Before any roof work, electrical is taped off and downspout drainage is confirmed so runoff can drain properly.
+The solution is applied to the dry surface without pre-wetting, allowed to dwell, and rinsed off.
+A second application may be used if needed.
 On asphalt shingles, the concentration is kept at 6% sodium hypochlorite, as manufacturers generally recommend.
-Roof cleaning starts at $400 for a very easy ranch house and increases with square footage, stories, and access requirements.
-About 95% of work is done from a ladder.
-Worn shingles or non-functioning gutters prevent the service from going forward.
+About 95% of roof work is done from a ladder.

 Concrete, Pavers, Stamped Surfaces, and Pool Surrounds